FredKSchott/snowpack/docs/09-troubleshooting.md

 Some packages are written with dependencies on Node.js built-in modules.
 This is a problem on the web, since Node.js built-in modules don't exist in the browser.
 For example, `import 'path'` will run just fine in Node.js but would fail in the browser.

-To solve this issue, you can either replace the offending package ([pika.dev](https://pika.dev/) is a great resource for web-friendly packages) or add Node.js polyfill support:
+**To solve this issue:** you can either replace the offending package ([pika.dev](https://pika.dev/) is a great resource for web-friendly packages) or add Node.js polyfill support:

 ```js
 // snowpack.config.js